-During 1998, the Board of Directors held three meetings.
-All of the incumbent directors attended at least 75% of the aggregate total number of meetings of the Board of Directors and meetings of committees of the Board of Directors on which they served.
+incumbent directors attended at least 75% of the aggregate total number of meetings of the Board of Directors and meetings of committees of the Board of Directors on which they served.

 Messrs.
-Dabbiere and Raghavan served as members of the Executive Committee in 1998.
+Dabbiere and Raghavan served as members of the Executive Committee in 1999.
 The Executive Committee is empowered to exercise all authority of the Board of Directors, except as limited by the Georgia Business Corporation Code ("GBCC").
 Under the GBCC, an Executive Committee may not, among other things, approve or propose to shareholders actions required to be approved by shareholders, fill vacancies on the Board of Directors or any of its committees, amend or repeal the bylaws, or approve a plan of merger not requiring shareholder approval.
 Messrs.
-Cassidy and Charles W. McCall served as members of the Compensation Committee in 1998.
-Beginning in 1999, the Compensation Committee consists of Messrs.
-Cassidy, Huntz and Noonan.
+Cassidy, Huntz and Noonan served as members of the Compensation Committee in 1999.
 The Compensation Committee is responsible for reviewing and recommending salaries, bonuses and other compensation for our officers.
 The Compensation Committee is also responsible for administering Manhattan's stock option plans and for establishing the terms and conditions of all stock options granted under these plans.
 Messrs.
-Cassidy and McCall served as members of the Audit Committee in 1998.
-Beginning in 1999, the Audit Committee consists of Messrs.
-Huntz and Noonan.
+Huntz and Noonan served as members of the Audit Committee in 1999.
 The Audit Committee is responsible for recommending independent auditors, reviewing with the independent auditors the scope and results of the audit engagement, monitoring our financial policies and internal control procedures, and reviewing and monitoring the provisions of non-audit services by our auditors.

-Non-employee members of the Board of Directors received \$1,000 for each board meeting attended in 1998 and \$500 for each committee meeting held independently of a board meeting.
+Non-employee members of the Board of Directors received \$1,000 for each board meeting attended in 1999 and \$500 for each committee meeting held independently of a board meeting.
 The Company may also grant stock options to the non-employee members of the Board of Directors.
-In 1998, the Company granted stock options to purchase 10,000 shares of common stock to each non-employee director.
+In 1999, the Company granted stock options to purchase 10,000 shares of Common Stock to each non-employee director.
+Also in 1999, options to purchase 100,000 shares of Common Stock at \$9.00 per share were granted to Brian J. Cassidy.
+Under the option agreement, 25,000 shares vested on each of April 27, 1999 and October 27, 1999, and 25,000 shares vest on each of April 27, 2000 and October 27, 2000.